Wise Group plc research snapshot

 Deeper support$10.36 to $11.50The 52-week low near $10.36 is the deeper risk zone, not a guaranteed floor.

-50-day moving average$12.45A sustained move back below it would weaken the short-term trend reading.
+50-day moving average$11.95A sustained move back below it would weaken the short-term support story.

-200-day moving average$12.49A sustained break below it would weaken the medium-term trend framework, with the caveat that Nasdaq history is short.
+200-day moving average$12.36Price is below this level; a sustained reclaim would signal a recovery in the medium-term framework, with the caveat that Nasdaq history is short.

-Volume and volatility20-day average volume about 1.26 million sharesWatch volume around earnings, buyback updates, regulatory news, and interest-rate commentary.
+Volume20-day average volume about 1.13 million sharesWatch volume around earnings, the Genius Act reapplication, AML and legal updates, and interest-rate commentary.

-InvalidationSustained close below $11.50A break through the post-listing mid-range followed by a loss of $11.50 should reduce confidence in a trend-following setup.
+InvalidationSustained close below $11.50A break through the post-listing mid-range followed by a loss of $11.50 should reduce confidence in a trend-following setup, with the $10.36 low as the deeper line.

 WSE AI trading strategy